Pandinosaurus/mstrimas.github.io/_posts/2017-07-24-tweet-mast.md

   <img src="/img/twitter-mast/kluane.jpg"/>
 </div>

-The squirrels mostly feed on the cones produced by white spruce trees, and this system is particularly interesting because spruce trees exhibit masting behaviour: the produce almost no cones in most years, but every few years they produce huge numbers of cones.
+The squirrels mostly feed on the cones produced by white spruce trees, and this system is particularly interesting because spruce trees exhibit masting behaviour: they produce almost no cones in most years, but every few years they produce huge numbers of cones.
 This masting is often synchronized over large areas.
 The result is that squirrels experience massive inter-annual fluctuations in the availability of food.

 One of the KRSP PIs, [Andrew McAdam](http://www.mcadamlab.ca/), recently had a cool idea: use Twitter to crowd source data on where spruce trees are masting this year.
 He suggested using the hashtags [#SpruceMast2017Yes ](https://twitter.com/hashtag/SpruceMast2017Yes?src=hash) and [#SpruceMast2017No ](https://twitter.com/hashtag/SpruceMast2017No?src=hash), combined with geo tagging tweets, to identify whether spruce trees are masting or not in your area.
 I think this is a cool idea for quickly engaging citizen scientists.